remigranotier/gg-autosplitter/README.md

 # Geoguessr Autosplitter

-Geoguessr Autosplitter is a browser extension which connects to a local LiveSplit Server using WebSockets to perform automatic actions (starting run, splitting, pausing game time, etc.)
+Geoguessr Autosplitter is a browser extension which connects to a local LiveSplit Server using WebSockets to perform automatic actions (starting run, splitting, pausing game time, resetting, etc.)

 ### Warning